COMMODITIES-Gas and aluminium hit fresh records; oil, wheat soar on supply turmoil

 "That is the perfect storm in commodity markets," Jefferies analyst Christopher LaFemina said in a note.

+While earlier sanctions specifically did not target the energy sector, they were aimed at financial transactions and banks, which were hampering exporting capabilities from Russia, whose oil exports account for about 8% of global supply.

-"Oil prices are likely to continue to climb – potentially beyond $130 per barrel," said Rystad Energy CEO Jarand Rystad.
+"Oil prices are likely to continue to climb – potentially beyond $130 per barrel," said Rystad Energy Chief Executive Jarand Rystad.

+The rally later lost its fizz, however, as prices slipped into the red on rising prospects for an Iran nuclear deal that could add extra supplies.

-Dutch gas prices TRNLTTFMc1 touched a record 199 euros/MWh while Newcastle coal futures NCFMc1 have also been on a blistering run since sanctions were slapped on the third-largest exporter, surging to a record $440 a tonne this week.
+Dutch gas prices TRNLTTFMc1 touched a record 199 euros per megawatt hour, while Newcastle coal futures NCFMc1 have also been on a blistering run since sanctions were slapped on the third-largest exporter, surging to a record $440 a tonne this week.
 NG/EU

 ALUMINIUM HITS RECORD

-On metals markets, aluminium CMAL3 roared to another record peak, touching $3,699 a tonne on the London Metal Exchange, while nickel CMNI3 surged 7.5% to its highest in 11 years.
+On metals markets, aluminium CMAL3 roared to another record peak, touching $3,741 a tonne on the London Metal Exchange, while nickel CMNI3surged 8% to its highest in 11 years.
 MET/L

 Russia accounts for about 6% of the world's aluminium and about 7% of global nickel mine supplies.